Print

 Notes

-2. Pepper jelly is sold at most grocery stores and there are usually a few to choose from.
-I used a pepper jelly with some jalapenos which give the sauce a spicy kick.
+Pepper jelly is sold at most grocery stores, and there are usually a few to choose from.
+I use pepper jelly with jalapenos, which gives the sauce a spicy kick.ย

-3. Jicama is a round tuber with light brown skin.
-You can buy a whole one and peel it or look for pre-prepped jicama sticks in the produce department.
-They are a little pricier, but a lot easier to deal with.
-If you can’t find jicama, you can substitute the same amount of chopped granny smith apple, which will change the flavor a bit or just omit it.
+Jicama is a round tuber with light brown skin.
+You can buy and peel a whole one or look for pre-prepped jicama sticks in the produce department.
+They are a little pricier but a lot easier to deal with.
+If you can’t find jicama, you can substitute the same amount of chopped granny smith apple, which will change the flavor slightly, or omit it.

-5. I like to use small street taco flour tortillas, but you can also make regular-sized tacos with 8-inch flour tortillas and assemble fewer tacos.
-I used Mission brand, so depending on the brand you use the nutrition estimate may vary.
+I like to use small street taco flour tortillas, but you can also make regular-sized tacos with 8-inch flour tortillas and assemble fewer tacos.
+I used the Mission brand, so the nutrition estimate may vary depending on the brand you use.

 Nutrition